Focus on high temperature heat pumps - updated Oct 2023

 Is a high temperature heat pump the right renewable for you?

 The Committee for Climate Change has identified high temperature (HT) heat pumps as a viable option for many households where low temperature heat pumps are not practical.
-HT heat pumps can run our existing radiators with little or no adjustment, however they are less efficient and more expensive to fit.
-We explore the pros and cons of this renewable technology.
+HT heat pumps can run our existing radiators with little or no adjustment.
+We explore the benefits of and developments in this renewable technology.

 Our existing housing stock

 The vast majority of UK homes are set up to run with a gas or oil boiler and high temperature radiators.
-For the old-style non-condensing boilers, temperatures from the boiler to the radiators are 80 degrees.
+For the old-style non-condensing boilers, temperatures from the boiler to the radiators are 70-80degC.

 For modern condensing boilers, heating temperatures should be lower in order for the boiler to run at its higher efficiency, although this rarely happens in practice.
-But certainly 65 degree temperatures from the boiler can operate a standard radiator based heating system.
+But certainly 60degC temperatures from the boiler can keep most homes warm in the coldest weathers and much lower temperatures are needed the rest of the year.

 All air source heat pumps are viable alternatives to our gas and oil boilers.
 With capacities between 3-16kW as standard, they have the potential to heat most UK homes; the average heat requirement being just 6-8kW on a very cold day.

-However low temperature heat pumps are at their most efficient when the heating system temperatures run at 35-45 degrees.
-Our homes can still be heated using this lower temperature, but our radiators will need to be much bigger in order to give off more heat.
+Older low temperature heat pump models are at their most efficient when the heating system temperatures run at 35-45degC.
+Older homes can still be heated using this lower temperature, but radiators will need to be much bigger in order to give off more heat.
 A new low temperature heat pump will therefore also mean new radiators throughout, unless we have drastically improved our insulation levels.

 High temperature heat pumps